Review of knowledge not written in the scuba diving manual.

 Tips for Choosing a Dive Center

-Some dive centers are independently operated by individuals or companies, while others are officially registered with organizations like PADI and covered by insurance.
+those operated independently by individuals or companies, and officially registered dive centers that are affiliated with recognized certification agencies such as PADI and covered by appropriate insurance.

 Handling Your Mask